Crisp, refreshing, juicy and lovely on the palate - we think this is probably our best rosé yet.

-The house rosé at Rick Stein's restaurants for a decade and this delicious new vintage will be on the Stein wine lists shortly. £12.50 a bottle.
+The house rosé at Rick Stein's restaurants for a decade and this delicious new vintage is on the Stein wine lists now. £12.50 a bottle.

 The back label: "This dry rosé was made from 40% Cabernet Franc, 40% Merlot and 20% Cabernet Sauvignon.
 The grapes were harvested earlier - in late September - than for making red, and the pale juice quickly run off the dark skins for a light, crisp wine."
 12% vol.